 Wind mill (15) The Persians invented the windmill as far back as 900 BC.
 They used the windmill to pump water and to grind grain.
 Without the windmill pumping water, the steam locomotives would not have had the required water to operate.
 Behind this windmill you can see the electricity generating windmill.
 Windmills have come a long way.

-Cyr House (16) The Cyr House was built in 1897 by Damas Cyr near Chipman Creek and moved to Heritage Acres several year ago.
+Cyr House (16) The Cyr House was built in 1897 by Damas Cyr near Chipman Creek and moved to Heritage Acres several years ago.
+We completed renovations to the first floor this winter and hope to have it open for guests in the summer.

 Green Quonset (17)